tmroyal/d3-us-border-history/README.md

 - In the dataset, there is mention made of the state of Deseret.
 This is not drawn on this visualization, but it is included in the dataset.
 - The dataset does not include Confederate Status during the civil war, so this was included programmatically.
+- It does not include Guam, the Phillipines, Cuba, Puerto Rico, the Virgin islands, and numerous other current and historical U.S. Territories.

 # Licenses